Alymantara/arx/README.md

 ## Requirements & Installation
-You can compile the cython code inside the folder by using the following command:
+To install arx, navigate to the folder and in the terminal by using the following command:
 ```
-python setup.py build_ext --inplace
+pip install -e .
 ```
 This will make the routine available as a standard python package.